Have you started to think about finding some RV Christmas Decorations? Because the most beautiful part of the year is just around the corner.

 6. Christmas Lights

-Surround your camp with Christmas lights to add to the holiday spirit.
+Surround your camp with Christmas lights to add to your outdoor RV Christmas decorations.
 It adds a nice edge to your area in addition to those inflatable snowmen I recommended.

 If you don’t have Christmas lights in your RV, you can settle for the usual lights you use when camping.
 For us, it’s the rope lights that change colors like this one, one of the camper gadgets we love.